-We are honoured to share the Paddling Together: First Nations Health Authority Summary Service Plan for 2024/2025 (our Plan).
-This marks the third year of our Plan and includes goals, strategies, annual operational priorities, guideposts and performance measures for our work ahead.
+We are honoured to share the Paddling Together: First Nations Health Authority Summary Service Plan for 2025/2026 (our Plan).
+This marks the fourth year of our Plan and includes goals, strategies, annual operational priorities, guideposts and performance measures for our work ahead.

-Our Plan builds on what we have learned and heard as well as the health and wellness achievements accomplished together with First Nations in British Columbia (BC).
+The Plan builds on what we have learned and heard as well as the health and wellness achievements accomplished together with First Nations in BC.
 These achievements include bringing services closer to home; expanding mental health and wellness and primary health-care supports; and establishing an emergency response structure.

 Our Plan also considers the changing environment in which our work takes place.
-Recent years were marked by two significant public health emergencies: the toxic drug crisis and the COVID-19 pandemic, both of which continue to have far-reaching effects on the health and wellness of First Nations in BC.
-We are also now transitioning to support communities to living with endemic COVID-19.
+Currently, we are faced with political and financial instability, which presents new and dynamic challenges we must adapt to.
+Recent years were marked by two significant public health emergencies: the toxic drug crisis and the COVID-19 pandemic both of which continue to have far-reaching effects on the health and wellness of First Nations in BC.
+It has now been nine years since the Toxic Drug Crisis was declared a public health emergency in 2016.
 There are heightened and likely long-term challenges related to changing climate conditions, including floods, wildfires and extreme temperatures.
 Systemic anti-Indigenous racism in health care is ongoing and the uncovering of unmarked graves at former residential school sites also continues to have significant impacts, amplifying the importance of addressing the root causes of trauma through healing.

-Our Plan seeks to further leverage and build on opportunities and developments within the broader health system, including those related to the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), anti-Indigenous racism, the 10-Year Strategy on Social Determinants of Health, primary health care and addressing the root causes of trauma.
+Our Plan seeks to further leverage and build on opportunities and developments within the broader health system, including those related to the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), anti-Indigenous racism, the 10-Year Strategy on Social Determinants of Health (SDOH), primary health care and addressing the root causes of trauma.